 SCCM CMG Server Authentication Certificate

-For a valid Configuration Manager CMG server auth cert, you can either acquire a certificate from a public provider or issue it from your public key infrastructure (PKI).
+For a valid Configuration Manager CMG server authentication cert, you can either acquire a certificate from a public provider or issue it from your public key infrastructure (PKI).
 In this post, I will be issuing the cert from my PKI.

 SCCM CMG trusted root certificate to clients